PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 ### Kubernetes as an enabler

 Kubernetes can serve as such an enabler.
-It can host Microservices as Docker containers and ensure all of the 12 factors to be met.
+Kubernetes was originally developed by Google and evolved out of Project Borg.
+Borg is a cluster management system, that schedules, starts and monitors applications within a cluster. [@43438] Kubernetes has been built based on knowledge and experiences with Borg and has been open sourced in 2014. [@Lardinois] Kubernetes has been designed to host Microservices as Docker containers and ensures in its design all of the 12 factors to be met.

-In general, Kubernetes enables an automated deployment, scaling, and management of these containers within a cluster of nodes.
+In general, Kubernetes is a management platform.
+It enables an automated deployment, scaling, and management of containers within a cluster of nodes.
 Thereby a cluster consists of at least one master node and any number of worker nodes.
 Figure \ref{fig:kubernetes_services} shows the different services owned by master and worker nodes.

 ![Kubernetes service allocation[@Fricke]](images/chapter2/kubernetes.png){ width=500px #fig:kubernetes_services}

-First, there are several pods on each worker node.
 Pods are the smallest unit in Kubernetes.
 They contain one or more containers, which are deployed together on the same host.
 There they can work together to perform a set of tasks. [@CoreOS]

 On the master node, there are an \acs{API} (\acl{API}) Server, a Controller Manager, a Scheduler and a key-value store called etcd. [@Fricke][@JorgeAcetozi]